-There are a lot of self-hosted service providers that you can look up on the internet but always make sure to do your research first before availing anything for your website, or else, you might end up spending too much or too less and not liking your results.
+There are a lot of self-hosted service providers that you can look upon the internet but always make sure to do your research first before availing anything for your website, or else, you might end up spending too much or too little and not liking your results.

 Each hosting provider differs based on their offers so pick one that is best suited for you.
-Here are some of the best hosting websites that I’m sure you can trust on.
+Here are some of the best hosting websites that I’m sure you can trust.
 Here are some of the best hosting providers

 BlueHost is the most compatible web hosting provider for WordPress users.
 Aside from their low priced plans, you can also have a free domain for one year and also a free SSL certificate.
 They have greatly reduced their price from $7.99 to $3.99/month and come with a 30-day money-back guarantee.

 Hostinger is my chosen web hosting provider, and apparently, they are the leading hosting provider that offers the cheapest single plan!
 Thanks to Jirah, and her blog post about her self-hosting process, I discovered Hostinger, and I went for it right away.

 If you have a tight budget in making your website, Hostinger is the right web hosting platform for you.
 They offer up at least $0.99/month that comes with a free SSL certificate, and very accommodating customer service!
 So far, if I’m having trouble, I just email them, and sometimes they do the work for you.